Skip to main content

 back to top

-15. Logos
+17. Logos

 back to top

-16. Member or Trade Communications
+18. Member or Trade Communications

 back to top

-17. Membership Marketing
+19. Membership Growth Marketing

 back to top

-18. Multifaceted (Miscellaneous)
+20. Multifaceted (Miscellaneous)

 back to top

-19. One-Time Event
+21. One-Time Event

 Activities or materials related to and leading up to a one-time event (typically an event that is held within a narrow timeframe, such as 1-2 days or one week), such as community volunteerism or give-back programs, new branch opening or renovation of current branch, sponsorship and scholarship programs, special anniversary/celebration, or any other impactful event.
 This includes public relations activities, anniversaries, or other special credit union events.
 Activities directed toward a field of membership group are acceptable.
 Photographs, newspaper ads, social media posts, other media coverage and specialty items may be included.
-If this is an annual event that happens once per year, enter it into #20, Ongoing Event.
+If this is an annual event that happens once per year, enter it into #22 - Ongoing Event.

 back to top

-20. Ongoing Event
+22. Ongoing Event

 back to top

-21. Out of Home
+23. Out of Home

 This category includes any type of outdoor media, including digital billboards.
 This can include, but is not limited to billboards, digital signage (such as at sporting events), transit vehicle ads, car wraps, ATM wraps, banners and other signage.